 Click on an image below to read more about each phase of reopening.

-Plan for students and employees to return to campus begins
+Plan for students to begin to return to campus for Spring 2021 semester

 The goal of the University is to maintain a healthy work environment for its students and employees, to continue to meet the needs of its students, and to comply with all Connecticut and local requirements.
 During the uncertainty created by COVID-19, it has become necessary for the University to: